How to Backup and Restore Linux Server Easily in 7 Ways? [Complete Guide]

 Backups are proven practices to avoid data loss in disasters.
 It is not only important but also necessary to know certain effective backup and recovery options for Linux servers.
 You can backup Linux files/folders and servers to multiple destinations in various ways.
 In this article, I'll give you 7 easy ways to protect Linux server data comprehensively.

-Rsync is a Linux-based utility often used to transfer and synchronize files and directories locally, to and from another host using any remote shell or to and from a remote rsync daemon.
+Rsync is a Linux-based utility used to transfer and synchronize files and directories either locally or between hosts, using a remote shell or an rsync daemon.

 Parameters: